mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 * **Am I impacted**: you are impacted if you create messages from the **Messages** menu in the left navigation and use them in your journeys.
 If you are using a third-party system (such as Adobe Campaign), you are not impacted by this migration.

-* **Product changes**: at GA (July 25), your channel content will be created and managed within each journey.
-The **Messages** menu, in the left navigation will no longer be available ([Learn more](../rn/inline-messages.md#change)).
+* **Product changes**: at GA (July 25), your channel content is created and managed within each journey.
+The **Messages** menu, in the left navigation is no longer available ([learn more](../rn/inline-messages.md#change)).
 We will proceed to a migration for your existing journeys.

-* **Timeline**: migration will happen for each region at night-time, through several [iterations](../rn/inline-messages.md#iterations).
+* **Timeline**: migration occurs for each region at night-time, through several [iterations](../rn/inline-messages.md#iterations).

     ![](assets/inline-migration-timeline.png)

-* **Required actions**: an automatic conversion of journeys will be performed for you.
-That said, we will need your help with a few steps.
+* **Required actions**: an automatic conversion of journeys is performed for you.
+That said, we need your help with a few steps.
 Learn more on the required steps in this [page](../rn/inline-messages-steps.md).

-* **Deprecation**: after the 6th of September, all journeys still using legacy messages will be stopped and deleted later.
+* **Deprecation**: after the 6th of September, all journeys still using legacy messages are stopped and will be deleted later.

 ## Benefits and product changes{#change}

-Adobe's vision is to simplify the product continuously to provide efficient and optimize user flows.
-This new way of creating messages will bring a more streamlined user process.
+Adobe's vision is to simplify the product continuously to provide efficient and optimized user flows.
+This new way of creating messages brings a more streamlined user process.

-We designed this new workflow to put content in one place, directly where it is used.
+We designed this new workflow to centralize content in one place, directly where it is used.

 The creation of content is now performed directly inside the journey.
-The immediate **benefits** you will get are:
+The immediate **benefits** you get are:

 * Faster journey building using Journey Optimizer channels in a single flow.
 * Quick visualization of content by switching seamlessly between all email, push and SMS content in a journey.